Opening Thought

 Malachi 2:14

-That phrase matters: wife by covenant.
+That phrase matters: wife of thy covenant.

 And covenant is not light.